mfarda/mjsr/README.md

 ## Output

-Results are stored in the output directory (default: `js_recon_output`), organized by target and step.
+Results are stored in the output directory (default: `./output`), organized by target and step.
 Each step writes its results to files and directories as defined in `mjsrecon/utils.py` (`CONFIG['files']` and `CONFIG['dirs']`).

+**Independent mode output:**
+- When using `--independent`, output files are saved to the specified `--output` directory or next to the input file
+- Reports are generated in both text and JSON formats for easy parsing

+**Fuzzing output:**
+- `ffuf_results/`: Raw ffuf output files
+- `all_fuzzing_results.txt`: All discovered JS URLs
+- `fuzzing_summary.json`: Detailed statistics and findings
+- Separate files for wordlist and permutation results

 ---